MileHacker Logo

 Stay Connected

 • Wi-Fi is broadly available in hotels, cafes, and restaurants.
-Public spaces may also offer free Wi-Fi, often calling for a Chinese phone number for SMS verification.
+Public spaces may also have free Internet access-Fi, often calling for of Chinese origin phone number for SMS verification.
 For constant connectivity, a Solis Wi-Fi device is an option.

 • A VPN is necessary for accessing many international websites and apps blocked by China's "Great Firewall" (Google, Facebook, WhatsApp).
 Install and set up a Reliable VPN service Before arriving within China.